Oxiang/50.039-Deep-Learning/README.md

 | 10     | 0.0001        | 1               | 0            | Adam      | 0.7495        | 0.9700            | 0.9375         |
 | 10     | 0.001         | 1               | 0            | Adam      | 0.7568        | 0.9063            | 0.9063         |

 From the experiment, we can see that both the average precision and average recall for learning rate 0.00001 and 0.001 are lower than learning rate of 0.0001.
-Since we prioritize precision and recall, we will choose learning rate of 0.0001
+Since we prioritize precision and recall, we will choose learning rate of 0.0001 for initial fine tuning.

 ### 5.3.4 Scheduled learning rate